microsoft/language-server-protocol/_specifications/lsp/3.18/language/completion.md

 		 * merged with those in `completionList.itemDefaults.commitCharacters`.
 		 *
 		 * If "replace", the commit characters from the completion item will
-		 * always be used unless not provided, in which case those from
+		 * always be used unless not provided (or `null`), in which case those
-		 * `completionList.itemDefaults.commitCharacters` will be used.
-An empty
+		 * from `completionList.itemDefaults.commitCharacters` will be used.
+An
-		 * list can be used if a completion item does not have any commit
+		 * empty list can be used if a completion item does not have any commit
 		 * characters and also should not use those from
 		 * `completionList.itemDefaults.commitCharacters`.
 		 *
 		 * If "merge" the commitCharacters for the completion will be the union
 		 * of all values in both `completionList.itemDefaults.commitCharacters`
 		 * and the completion's own `commitCharacters`.
-An empty list indicates
-		 * the completion adds no additional commit characters and a value of
-		 * `null` indicates the defaults should not be used.
 		 *
 		 * @since 3.18.0
 		 */